Quantum Merlin-Arthur proof systems for synthesizing quantum states: Introduction

-\paragraph{Applications of error reduction for \stateQMA{}.} Along the line of Theorem 3.13 in~\cite{MW05}, with \Cref{thm:informal-error-reduction-stateQMA}, it seems to straightforwardly make for \Cref{corr:informal-stateQMAlog-in-stateBQP}.
-Nevertheless, the resulting state raises some concern upon initial inspection.
-We fortunately circumvent this caveat by a careful analysis.
-Specifically, utilizing the error reduction for \stateQMA{}, we begin with a verifier with completeness $1-2^{-p(n)}$ and soundness $2^{-p(n)}$ where $p$ is a polynomial of $n:=|x|$.
-Then we replace the short quantum witness state $\ket{w}$ with a completely mixed state $I_{\sfW}$, which gives us a computation meeting the soundness condition such that the soundness $s$ is preserved and the gap between the completeness and the soundness shrinks to some inverse-polynomial of $n:=|x|$.
+\paragraph{Applications of error reduction for \stateQMA{}.} Along the line of Theorem 3.13 in~\cite{MW05}, which states $\QMA[\log]=\BQP$, with \Cref{thm:informal-error-reduction-stateQMA}, it seems to straightforwardly make for \Cref{corr:informal-stateQMAlog-in-stateBQP}.
+Nevertheless, we need a careful analysis on the resulting state to achieve the statement.
+Specifically, utilizing the error reduction for \stateQMA{}, we begin with a verifier with completeness $1-2^{-p(n)}$ and soundness $2^{-p(n)}$ where $p$ is a polynomial of $n\coloneqq |x|$.
+Then we replace the short quantum witness state $\ket{w}$ with a completely mixed state $I_{\sfW}/\dim(I_{\sfW})$, which gives us a computation meeting the soundness condition such that the soundness $s$ is preserved and the gap between the completeness and the soundness shrinks to some inverse-polynomial of $n\coloneqq |x|$.
 Although the new resulting state $\rho_{I_{\sfW}}$ may greatly differ from $\rho_{x,w}$, the definition of \stateQMA{} guarantees that $\rho_{I_{\sfW}}$ is also close to the target state because the acceptance probability of the verifier with $I_{\sfW}$ is greater than the soundness $s$.
 This proof also easily extends to \Cref{corr:informal-stateQMA-in-statePSPACE} employing \Cref{thm:informal-error-reduction-bounded-stateQMA}.
 In addition, it is noteworthy that \stateBQP{} achieves perfect completeness with a worsening distance parameter $\delta'$.
 By incorporating error techniques for both \stateBQP{} and $\stateUPSPACE$, the difference between the new distance parameter $\delta'$ and the original one can be made \textit{exponentially small}.
-Furthermore, we remark that \stateBQP{} is not trivially contained in \stateQMA{}, still this is effortless\footnote{See \Cref{subsec:stateQMA-and-more} (in particular, \Cref{prop:stateBQP-in-stateQMA}) for a detailed elaboration. }.
-We therefore complete the other direction in \Cref{corr:informal-stateQMAlog-in-stateBQP}.
+Furthermore, we remark that \stateBQP{} is contained in \stateQMA{}.\footnote{See \Cref{subsec:stateQMA-and-more} (in particular, \Cref{prop:stateBQP-in-stateQMA}) for a detailed elaboration. } We therefore complete the other direction in \Cref{corr:informal-stateQMAlog-in-stateBQP}.

 \paragraph{\UQMA{} witness family is in \stateQMA{}.} To establish \Cref{thm:informal-UQMA-witness-in-stateQMA}, we start by employing a weighted circuit-to-Hamiltonian construction~\cite{BC18,BCNY19} to generate a ground state (also known as the history state) that provides a $\delta_1$-close approximation of the output state produced by a \UQMA{} verifier $V_x$ with maximum acceptance probability $1-\nu$.
 The resulting Hamiltonian $H^{(x)}$ possesses several crucial properties: the ground energy of $H^{(x)}$ is $\nu$, and the spectral gap satisfies $\Delta(H^{(x)}) \geq q(\nu \delta_1/T^3)$ for some polynomial $q$, where $T$ is the size of $V_x$.